Welcome to the APCYF Parenting Resources page

 Children have a right to their feelings.
 How they act when they’re upset is a different story, of course.

-As parents, acknowledging what children are feeling, and naming them, can help children to build an understanding of their own emotions.
+As parents, acknowledging what children are feeling, and naming them, can help children to understand their own emotions.
 This is an important starting block to build empathy.

 What are ways that parents can acknowledge feelings?

 - Name the feeling.
 Whether they are really excited, terribly disappointed, or incredibly angry, name it.
 “That really got you mad.
 Wow.”

 - Show empathy.
 You don’t need to understand why they feel that way, just understand that they are feeling that way.
 We have all been anxious, stressed, sad – so we can related to what they are feeling.

 - Explore what caused them to feel that way.
 An argument with a friend?
 A decision you made as a parent?
 Ask open-ended questions.
 Sometimes it helps to suggest what you think they might be feeling, as a way to start the conversation.

 A few additional articles about validating kids feelings: